the-technat/the-technat/content/posts/k8s_kubeadm.md

 - all traffic flows through the internet, no private networks
 - Dual-stack IPv4/IPv6 networking
 - plain ubuntu nodes as base OS
-- Cilium as CNI of choice
+- Cilium as CNI of choice (with kube-proxy replacement)
 - manual kubeadm to setup

 ## Prerequisites